The Cost of Living in New Zealand

 CAMBRIDGE B2 (FCE)

-You don’t have to pay in order to get your IRD.
+You don’t have to pay to get your IRD.
 The IRD number is your taxpayer number!
 If you hold any type of visa that allows you to work in New Zealand, then you must get this right off the bat.
-The folks from Backpacker Guide NZ explain this perfectly!

 There are different banks you can choose from to get your account up and running—and earning!

-Westpac, ANZ and BNZ are the ones most people I’ve met use.
-Opening an account is free, but note that BNZ charges a $ 5 NZD monthly fee for the account “YouMoney”.
+Westpac, ANZ, and BNZ are the ones most people I’ve met use.
+Opening an account is free, but note that BNZ charges a $5 monthly fee for the account “YouMoney”.

 Consider that when it comes to health and what’s covered, it’s more a case-by-case thing!